akashbhatc/LinkUpBuddy/README.md

 Build a website using MERN to connect students and alumni in a single interactive platform.
 TECH STACK will be updated later.
+Student authorisation complete.